nvllkwng/template-loader/README.md

 ```

 ### Template with Partials Example
+list all partials required for the main template in an array as the second param
 ```
-//list all partials required for the main template in an array as the second param var templateWithPartialsPromise = templateLoader.get('user-page-tmpl', ['user-list-tmpl', 'teaser-tmpl']); templateWithPartialsPromise.done(function(tmpl) {
+var templateWithPartialsPromise = templateLoader.get('user-page-tmpl', ['user-list-tmpl', 'teaser-tmpl']);
+templateWithPartialsPromise.done(function(tmpl) {
 	//user-page-tmpl ready to use